 Months of entry

+This programme is designed to equip students with a general yet comprehensive education in a range of areas within International Banking Law.
 The course will enable students to master the following important aspects of the discipline: core attributes of a bank (credit institution), different types of banks (retail, commercial, private, etc), regulatory authorities in the UK (FSA, Bank of England and H.M.
-Treasury); some of the important EU/international banking entities, e.g. ECB, EIB, EBRD, the IMF, Federal Reserve and the World Bank; Authorisation and 'passporting' of credit institution activities within the EEA; Capital Adequacy principles/Basel III; the notion of insider trading and the Market Abuse Directive; the supervision of investment firms within the EU and the Markets in Financial Instruments Directive (MiFID); Money Laundering and the three anti-money laundering Directives; Islamic Finance and, lastly, Conflict of Laws in a banking/financial services context.
-Part 1: Taught modules are undertaken in the period of September to June and will involve the study of 120 credits.
-Part 2: the dissertation is valued at 60 credits and is undertaken during the period of June to September, on successful completion of part 1.
-The Dissertation of approximately 20,000 words in length, and will focus on a legal topic reflecting students? specialised interests.
+Treasury); some of the important EU/international banking entities, e.g. ECB, EIB, EBRD, the IMF, Federal Reserve and the World Bank; Authorisation and ‘passporting’ of credit institution activities within the EEA; Capital Adequacy principles/Basel III; the notion of insider trading and the Market Abuse Directive; the supervision of investment firms within the EU and the Markets in Financial Instruments Directive (MiFID); Money Laundering and the three anti-money laundering Directives; Islamic Finance and, lastly, Conflict of Laws in a banking/financial services context.
+Students will have a wide range of Banking Law options to choose from, and may therefore acquire broad as opposed to specialised knowledge.

 Course contact details